So what are January Disney World Crowds like?

 Dad’s Bottom Line

-Most of January is a sleepy time to visit Disney World (sleepy is good), that is unless your a runner and are running in the Marathon.
+Most of January is a sleepyish time to visit Disney World (sleepy is good), that is unless you’re a runner (they have to get up very early) and are running in the Marathon.

 January Disney World Crowds are light after the first week and temperatures are comfortable (usually).
 It’s also a time when Disney does a lot of maintenance so some rides may be closed.